-Mukteshwar – What makes driving here in cold winters, an interesting escape?
+Mukteshwar – What makes driving here, an interesting escape?

 The 350-year-old Mukteshwar temple in Uttarakhand is dedicated to Mahadev is situated on top of a hill.
 It is believed that Lord Shiva killed a demon here and granted him salvation (Mukti), hence the name Mukteshwar.
 The mythological flavor adds an extra charm to the otherwise relatively lesser-known sibling of Nainital.